alexconst/alexconst.github.io/technical/vagrant.md

 - uniform: it works the same way across multiple cloud providers and virtualization platforms (assuming Vagrant boxes are available for those providers); and
 - reproducible: you always get the same development environment when you start a new development environment.

 The Vagrant boxes are created using Packer.
-And these consist on a tar file which include the virtualization software VM files (eg: .ovf and .vmdk) and a couple of Vagrant specific metadata files.
+And these consist on a tar file which include the virtualization software VM files (eg: .ovf and .vmdk) and a couple of Vagrant specific files.
 The configuration of a development environment is done via a Vagrantfile.
 It includes settings for box selection, network port forwarding, shared folders, credentials, provisioning scripts, and other settings; for one or more machine instances.
+When a new environment is created using `vagrant up` Vagrant loads a series of Vagrant files and merges and overrides the settings as it goes.
+The order being: the Vagrantfile packaged in the box, the Vagrantfile at `~/.vagrant.d/`, the Vagrantfile for the current environment (this is the one that we'll change most of the time), multi-machines overrides, and provider specific overrides.
+Vagrant boxes are installed to `~/.vagrant.d/boxes/` while environments are created at each provider's own default folder.
 Vagrant then acts as a wrapper to the different virtualization software simplifying the whole process.
 For example, when `vagrant up` is executed it downloads a VM image, unpacks it, starts the VM, installs and configures software packages, and sets up the network and shared folders.
 This means that with a Vagrantfile and the corresponding provisioning scripts it becomes possible to define a whole development environment consisting of one or more machines.
 With the advantage that the whole configuration can be easily shared and put under version control.